In the late ’70s and early ’80s, a popular dog used for guarding property was the Doberman Pinscher.

 These little dogs look a lot like Dobermans too.
-It’s their coloring and body composition that makes them look similar to the bigger dog, but their distinct terrier faces with the beards and their floppy ears help you tell them apart from Dobermans.
+Their coloring and body composition make them look similar to the bigger dog, but their distinct terrier faces with the beards and their floppy ears help you tell them apart from Dobermans.

-They are used as hunting dogs in Germany, but they make very good family pets too.
+They are used as hunting dogs in Germany, but they also make very good family pets.

-Most people are likely to confuse the Australian Kelpie with a German Shepherd since the two dogs both have thick, shaggy coats and heavy, sturdy heads and bodies.
+Most people will likely confuse the Australian Kelpie with a German Shepherd since both dogs have thick, shaggy coats and heavy, sturdy heads and bodies.

-However, you can see by looking at an Australian Kelpie that it might be easy for non-dog lovers to confuse it for a Doberman.
+However, looking at an Australian Kelpie, you can see that it might be easy for non-dog lovers to confuse it for a Doberman.

-The color choices and coat patterns for these dogs are exactly the same for purebred Dobermans.
+These dogs’ color choices and coat patterns are the same as purebred Dobermans.

-The sharp, triangular ears that stand straight up on the Kelpie’s head look like the Doberman’s too.
+The sharp, triangular ears that stand straight up on the Kelpie’s head look like the Doberman’s.